pv286-team/project/docs/report/50_int_parser.md

 The output procedure fully utilises the possibilities of the `BigInteger` class.
 Firstly it reverses the internal byte array if the little-endian option for output is selected.
 Then the `BigInteger` class is constructed from the internal byte array, and it is converted to the decimal `String` representation of the integer by method of `BigInteger` class.
-The resulted `String` is then outputed.
+The resulting `String` is then outputted.

 ### Encountered problems
 As this parser was created after raw, bit and hex parsers, the structure of the program was ready for parsers